-The amount of the impairment loss is measured as the difference between the asset's acquisition cost (less any principal repayment and amortisation) and current fair value, less any impairment loss on that financial asset previously recognised in profit or loss, and is reclassified from 'other comprehensive income' to 'profit or loss'.
-If, in a subsequent period, the fair value of an investment in a debt instrument increases, and the increase can be related objectively to an event occurring after the impairment loss was recognised, then such impairment loss is reversed through profit or loss.
-Impairment in an equity instrument recognised in profit or loss shall not be reversed through profit or loss.
-Impairment loss is recognised and reversed by adjusting the carrying amount of the asset through the use of an impairment allowance account.
+The amount of the impairment loss is measured as the difference between the asset's acquisition cost (less any principal repayment and amortisation) and current fair value, less any impairment loss on that financial asset previously recognized in profit or loss, and is reclassified from 'other comprehensive income' to 'profit or loss'.
+If, in a subsequent period, the fair value of an investment in a debt instrument increases, and the increase can be related objectively to an event occurring after the impairment loss was recognized, then such impairment loss is reversed through profit or loss.
+Impairment loss of an investment in an equity instrument recognized in profit or loss shall not be reversed through profit or loss.
+Impairment loss is recognized and reversed by adjusting the carrying amount of the asset through the use of an impairment allowance account.